thaibirding.com by Nick Upton

 Doi Chiang Dao

-This limestone massif has a number of peaks and ridges over 2000 metres in a horseshoe shape and has a series of forest types that change with altitude.
+This limestone massif has a number of peaks and ridges over two thousand metres in a horseshoe shape and has a series of forest types that change with altitude.
 The variety of forest types and altitude of the mountain combined with its close proximity to Myanmar result in a large number of exciting birds found here as well as some excellent views and a relaxing atmosphere.
+Doi Chiang Dao is certainly the most spectacular mountain in Thailand when seen from a distance.

-The forests of Doi Chiang Dao are very intact, although there is a small hilltribe population in one corner of the park, but most of this area is too steep for it to come under much threat.
-Periodically the Thai government come up with plans to build a cable car to the summit, but currently this appears to be forgotten - thankfully!
+Although there is a small hilltribe population in one corner of the park most of this area is too steep for it to come under much threat.
+However, peridically there have been potentially damaging projects proposed by the authorities that have included a cable car and several road projects.

 Birding Highlights

-Grey-headed Parrotbill, Crested Finchbill, various Thrushes and Black-tailed Crake are other memorable birds that have been seen higher up the mountain.
+Grey-headed Parrotbill, Crested Finchbill, various thrushes and Black-tailed Crake are other memorable birds that have been seen higher up the mountain on numerous ocassions.

 The lower levels of Doi Chiang Dao offer the opportunity to see a different set of forest birds and some open country species.
 In the "spring" months Streaked Wren Babbler is easily spotted near the temple, around the limestone outcrops.
 Don't confuse this with the similar looking calcicola subspecies of Limestone Wren Babbler which is only found in the region of Saraburi province.

-If birders spend time at the top of the mountain, around the bottom and visit some of the farmed areas, then a very high number of species will be seen.
+If birders spend time at the top of the mountain, around the lower elevations and visit some of the farmland areas, then a very high number of species are linly to be seen.

 A checklist of the birds for this location can be found here - Doi Chiang Dao Bird Checklist